SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 `MatcherResult` which will play a crucial role in inverting a matcher.

-Let's implement `MembershipMatcher` for string.
+Let's implement `MembershipMatcher` for the `String` type.
 It should be capable of asserting:

 - if the given string contains a digit.
 - if the given string contains the specified character.